-So you’ve finally made the decision to start a brand new blog!
-That’s great news, congratulations.
+So you’ve finally made the decision to start a blog!
+That’s great news and many congratulations.

-What you need to do once you’ve logged into your WordPress dashboard, is to immediately delete both the sample post and the page, you really don’t need them.
+What you need to do once you’ve logged into your WordPress dashboard is to immediately delete both the sample post and the sample page, you really don’t need them.
 See image below.

-Simply hit trash and then head over to the trash folder and delete them permanently.
+Simply hit trash and then head over to the trash folder to delete them permanently.

-When you’re ready to start writing your first post, just head over to Posts > Add New.
+When you’re ready to start writing your first post, you can just head over to Posts > Add New.